nuramirafarahin/movie-service/Readme.md

-## Building movie REST services with Spring Boot and Mysql
+## Building movie REST service with Spring Boot and Mysql

 ## Steps to run movie service with Mysql